dan-wells/fastpitch/README.md

   they do not match the symbol embedding dimensionality in your FastPitch model (default `--symbols-embedding-dim 384`).

-Note that language embeddings are added to input symbol embeddings before passing through the encoder transformer stack, while speaker embeddings are added after the encoder but before duration and pitch prediction.
-To replicate previous behaviour in a multi-speaker, mono-lingual model, pass speaker IDs in the `language` field.
+Note that by default both speaker and language embeddings are added to input symbol embeddings before passing through the encoder transformer stack.
+To change the position of either embedding, pass `--{speaker,lang}-cond [pre|post]` to add before (`pre`) or after (`post`).
+Passing multiple values will add the embedding at both positions, or an empty value will disable conditioning.

 To train using monotonic alignment search instead of passing explicit input symbol duration targets, pass `--use-mas`.